santis1001/Employee-Manager/README.md

 **`delRoles(db, data)`**

-This funtion recieves the `db` and `data` parameter, the db has the connection instance, and the `data` contains the selected role id data necessary to delete the row that meets the parameters.
-Using the query it uses the role id stored in the data variable and deletes the row.
+This function receives the `db` and `data` parameters.
+The `db` parameter contains the connection instance, and the `data` parameter contains the selected role ID data necessary to delete the row that matches the specified parameters.
+It uses the provided query and the `role_id` stored in the `data` variable to delete the corresponding row from the database.

 Query: `DELETE FROM role WHERE id = ?;`

 ```js